 Tools like CleverType's AI keyboard can:

 I was initially skeptical about using AI for professional writing, worried it might sound generic or inauthentic.
 However, after integrating these tools into my workflow, I've found they actually help me sound more like my best professional self - just without the typos and awkward phrasing I might otherwise miss!
+The technology has advanced to the point where it learns your personal style and adapts suggestions accordingly.

 These tools are particularly valuable when: